glickko/GKxMangio-RVC-Mod-UI/README.md

   <img src="https://raw.githubusercontent.com/glickko/GKxMangio-RVC-Mod-UI/main/ss2.jpg" alt="image">
 </p>

-## 💬 Motivation

-I created this because I believe it's the best version for my needs, surpassing both the original RVC and other forks.
-The base Mangio RVC already had significant advantages: its `rmvpe.py` implementation uses a different logic, and its chunking method ensures that the audio quality remains excellent during real-time conversion.
-This project builds upon that strong foundation by adding a comprehensive and powerful user interface to unlock its full potential.

 ## 👾 Version Section

-This V1.xx Section is just only focusing in Advanced Parameter Features, the last stable version is `v1.10.2`, the next section will be in v2.xx focusing on other features like adding input from file or changing parameter in realtime mode without stopping the process, and other..
+V1.xx Section is just only focusing in Advanced Parameter Features, the last stable version is `v1.10.2`, the next section will be in v2.xx focusing on other features like adding input from file or changing parameter in realtime mode without stopping the process, and other..

+V2.xx Is advanced features for realtime changing parameters, or adding audio files.

 ## ✨ Key Features & Modifications